kyma-project/kyma/docs/api-gateway/08-01-expose-service.md

 type: Tutorials
 ---

-This tutorial shows how to expose service endpoints and configure different HTTP methods for them using the API Gateway Controller.
+This tutorial shows how to expose service endpoints and configure different allowed HTTP methods for them using the API Gateway Controller.

 The tutorial comes with a sample HttpBin service deployment.